kwadjoahodo/SAFMOD/README.md

 'setEconomicFactors'.

 ** Set rotation **
-The crop rotation approach can be set using the function 'setRotation'.
+The crop rotation approach can be set or changed using the function 'setRotation'.
 The function set the rotation based crop proportions (Individual crop constraint).
-  # rotation = "absolute" means model uses absolute percent of total crop area
-  # rotation = "proportional" means model uses proporions on terms of which crop gives permission to the next crop
-  # rotation = "none" means no individual crop constraint
+Rotation = "absolute" means model uses absolute percent of total crop area.
+Rotation = "proportional" means model uses proporions on terms of which crop gives permission to the next crop.
+Rotation = "none" means no individual crop constraint.
-  # To change the rotation this functions needs to be used.